Norfolk four-course system

 The Norfolk four-course system is a method of agriculture that involves crop rotation.
 Unlike earlier methods such as the three-field system, the Norfolk system is marked by an absence of a fallow year.
 Instead, four different crops are grown in each year of a four-year cycle: wheat, turnips, barley, and clover or ryegrass.

 This system was developed in the early 16th century in the region of Waasland (in present-day northern Belgium), and was popularized in the 18th century by British agriculturist Charles Townshend.
-The sequence of four crops (wheat, turnips, barley and clover), included a fodder crop (turnips) and a grazing crop (clover), allowing livestock to be bred year-round.
+The sequence of four crops (wheat, turnips, clover and barley), included a fodder crop (turnips) and a grazing crop (clover), allowing livestock to be bred year-round.
 The Norfolk four-course system was a key development in the British Agricultural Revolution.